 Tax policy, asset accumulation, and financial education for low and moderate-income families.
 Dissertation research examined savings by Earned Income Tax Credit (EITC) recipients in Minnesota.
 Other research includes studies of minority and women owned businesses, individual development accounts for low-income families, and homeownership programs for low and moderate-income families.

 Commercial and investment banking and capital markets, with 20 years in corporate roles.
-His research area is in the potential of micro-loans in developing countries.
+An area of great interest to him is behavioral finance and the role that impact investing plays in promoting social good.

 Associate Professor of Economics | email@example.com | Started at Bethel: 2007